Mariah Carey’s Diet Secrets – How The Singer Dropped 40 Lbs

 “She loves nothing more than working up a sweat with Bryan every morning, which is obviously something he’s very happy to help out with!” said the source.

 In Mariah’s recent Instagram photo, her hair is perfectly curled and her smile is bright.
 Carey’s fans seemed to be both delighted and shocked by the singer’s weight loss.
-While one commented: “you’re so skinny I can’t see you in this picture, where are you?” another said, “OMG, you’re so gorgeous!!!”
+While one commented, “you’re so skinny I can’t see you in this picture, where are you?” another said, “OMG, you’re so gorgeous!!!”
 Yet another said, “Damn you don’t age at all!!
 You look like the Mariah from the video my all.
 Tell us your secret!
 You look amazing omg.”